Click a letter to see a list of medical procedures beginning with that letter.

 Joint replacement.
 This surgery removes and replaces an arthritic or damaged joint with an artificial joint.
 This may be considered only after other treatments have failed to ease pain or disability.

-Other treatments may include electrical stimulation and combination therapies to promote bone growth.
+Other treatments may include certain medicines and combination therapies to promote bone growth.

 Key points about avascular necrosis